 Figure 1.
 The proportions (mean ± SE) of prey sources (rice herbivores, tourist herbivores, and detritivores) consumed in the diet of (a) both predators, (b) spiders, and (c) ladybeetles in organic and conventional rice farms over crop stages.
 The proportions were computed from the Bayesian posterior medians of diet estimates in replicate farms over the three study years.

 Figure 2.
-The proportion of rice herbivores consumed in the diet of (a) both predators, (b) spiders, and (c) ladybeetles in organic and conventional rice farms over crop stages in the three study years.
+The proportion (mean ± SE) of rice herbivores consumed in the diet of (a) both predators, (b) spiders, and (c) ladybeetles in organic and conventional rice farms over crop stages in the three study years.
 The proportions were computed from the Bayesian posterior medians of diet estimates in replicate farms.

 Figure 3.
 The relative abundance of prey sources in organic and conventional rice farms over crop stages during the three study years.
 The relative abundance was determined from the sweep-net samples pooled across replicate farms.

+Figure A. The sampling design and analyses in the study. (a) A map of the paired organic and conventional rice farms in the three study years (three farm pairs in 2017 and seven farm pairs in 2018 and 2019).
+The red rectangle in the inset map denotes the area in central Taiwan where the farms were located. (b) In each farm, arthropods were sampled at four major rice stages (seedling, tillering, flowering, and ripening stage) via the sweep net method. (c) The field arthropod samples were assigned to three prey guilds (rice herbivore, tourist herbivore, and detritivore) and one predator guild, and the proportions of these three prey sources consumed in predators’ diets were quantified via stable isotope analysis. (d) The proportion of rice herbivores consumed in predators’ diets was extracted from (c) to examine how pest consumption by predators varied with local farm factors such as farm type, crop stage, percent forest cover, and the relative abundance of rice herbivores in the field.

 Figure 1.